Using Stop Loss Orders

-To limit risk on a trade you need an exit plan.
-When a trade goes against you, a stop loss order is part of your exit plan.
-A stop loss is an offsetting order which exits your trade if a certain price level is reached.
+To limit your risk on a trade, you need an exit plan.
+And when a trade goes against you, a stop loss order is a crucial part of that plan.
+A stop loss is an offsetting order that exits your trade once a certain price level is reached.

 There are two common ways traders use stop loss orders:

-- A stop loss is used to exit all trades.
-The trader sets a stop loss on each trade at a price level they wish to exit a losing trade at.
+- A stop loss is used to exit every trade.
+The trader sets a stop loss on each trade at a price level at which they wish to exit what has become a losing trade.
 This is a regular stop loss and is used as the only exit plan for a losing trade.

-- A trader manually exit trades as opportunities arise and conditions change, but may set a worst case stop loss order to limit losses in case a manual exit isn't possible or doesn't occur.
+- A trader manually exits trades as opportunities arise and conditions change but may also set a worst case stop loss order to limit losses in case a manual exit isn't possible.

-The stop loss, whether regular or worst case, serves to get you out of a a position if you're disconnected from your broker because of an internet or power age (assuming your order made it to your broker before the outage occurred), or you need to run to the bathroom but don't want to exit your trade quite yet.
+The stop loss, whether regular or worst case, serves to get you out of a position if you're disconnected from your broker because of an internet or power outage or you need to step away from your computer but don't want to exit your trade quite yet.

 Stop Loss Market Order

-Under most conditions, in a stock or asset with lots of volume (Look for These Qualities in a Day Trading Stock), your stop loss order will "fill" at, or very close to, the stop loss price originally set.
-In fast moving market conditions (when important news has come out, for example) or with a very thinly traded stock or asset, where the trade is actually exited could be quite different than the expected (stop loss) price.
+Under most conditions, with a stock, currency pair, or other asset with lots of volume, your stop loss order will "fill" at, or very close to, the stop loss price you set.
+However, in fast-moving market conditions (when important news has come out, for example) or with a very thinly traded stock or asset, where the trade is actually exited could be quite different than the expected stop loss price.

-This is called slippage, and can result in a worse price than expected.
-It's one of the cons of trading with a stop loss market order.
-Some traders prefer to manually exit trades, as they believe they can manually exit when conditions are favorable, as opposed to a stop loss order automatically exiting their position in unknown conditions.
-This is why some traders opt to use only a worst case stop loss; they can exit most of their positions manually with hopefully less slippage.
+This situation is called slippage and can result in a worse price than expected.
+It's one of the cons of trading with a stop loss market order, and for that reason, some traders prefer to manually exit trades.
+They believe they are better off manually exiting when conditions are favorable, as opposed to a market stop loss order automatically exiting their position in unknown conditions.

 Stop Loss Limit Order

-Another stop loss order type is the Stop Loss Limit Order.
-When the price of an asset reaches your stop loss price a limit order is automatically sent by your broker to close the position at the stop loss price, or better.
-Unlike the stop loss market which will close the trade at any price (current price), the stop loss limit order will only close it at the stop loss price or better.
-This eliminates the slippage problem (which isn't really a problem most of the time) yet creates a bigger one...it doesn't get you out of the trade when the price is moving aggressively against you.
+Another stop loss order type is the stop loss limit order.
+When the price of an asset reaches your stop loss price, a limit order is automatically sent by your broker to close the position at the stop loss price or a better price.
+Unlike the stop loss market order, which will close the trade at any price, the stop loss limit order will close it only at the stop loss price or better.
+This eliminates the slippage problem (which, again, isn't really a problem most of the time) but creates a bigger one: It doesn't get you out of the trade when the price is moving aggressively against you.

-If you went long a stock at $50, placing a stop loss limit order at $49.90, and the price moves to $49.88 (no one willing to buy your shares at $49.90) you need to hope someone now fills your limit order at $49.90.
+If you went long on a stock at $50 and placed a stop loss limit order at $49.90, and the price moved to $49.88, with no one willing to buy your shares at $49.90, you need to hope someone now fills your limit order at $49.90.
 If the price keeps dropping without your order being filled, your loss continues to grow, potentially well beyond the point you wanted to get out at.
 And in that scenario, the point of a stop loss order—to get you out of a losing position—is negated.